 This year’s 14 films were selected from 1,073 international narrative feature submissions.

-The Guard and Tyrannosaur
+The Cinema Hold Up and Tyrannosaur

 (Country: Japan; Year: 2010; Director: Naoki Kato; Writer: Dai Sako, Naoki Kato; Stars: Suneohair, Rie Tomosaka, Manami Honjou, Ryouta Murai, Kaoru Kobayashi)

 After botching a speech on career guidance at a local high school, a depressed Zen monk with a heavy metal past realises that only music can revive his spirit.

 (Country: Colombia; Year: 2010; Director: Carlos Moreno; Writer: Carlos Moreno, Alonso Torres; Stars: Alvaro Rodríguez, Jorge Herrera, Martha Marquez, Harold Devasten, John Alex Castillo)